Pareekshit08/WebDev-Udemy-/README.md

 Launch the project using a text editor and the Live Server extension.

 ## 5. MailChimp Express
-MailChimp Express is a basic newsletter signup website using the MailChimp API.
+MailChimp Express is a straightforward newsletter signup website leveraging the MailChimp API.
+Developed with Node.js, Express.js, and frontend using HTML, CSS, Javascript and Bootstrap, this project enables users to subscribe to a newsletter with ease.
+By integrating with the MailChimp API, it streamlines the signup process, allowing users to register and stay updated with the latest news and updates.
+With its minimalist approach and API-driven functionality.

 ### Setting Up